balazs-bamer/UDBGraph/README.md

 ### Architecture

+Currently the library uses some static fields and methods, which limit the use of databases of different types and record sizes in the same application.
+Minor changes would eliminate this restrictions.
+Later during development I will think about it, but currently this design is enough for me.

 A main point in architecture design was to separate database management from the attributes stored in edges and nodes.
 I call the collection of attributes for a particular type of graph element *payload*, which may be an almost arbitrary user-defined object.

 As payload types are implemented with classes, each node and edge has a determined type, which affects its attributes, but not the behaviour during graph management.
 It is independent of the payload.